top of page

 • 5 min read

-This blog explains why investing is essential for personal financial success in the modern economy, referencing Thomas Piketty's famous formula, R > G, and the concept of the K-shaped economy.
+This blog explains why investing is essential for personal financial success in the modern economy.
+It references Thomas Piketty's famous formula, R > G, and the concept of the K-shaped economy.

-This simple data explains why the wealthy continuously get richer, while the cost of living hits regular people hard and inequality keeps growing.
+This simple data shows why the wealthy continuously get richer while the cost of living hits regular people hard.
+Inequality keeps growing, and it’s crucial to understand why.

 Why the Rich Get Richer: The Power of R > G